Contralitary/ALUF-MEP-Thesis/README.md

 	- **TeXstudio**: **Options** menu > **Root Document** > **Set Current Document As Explicit Root**
 	- **Kile**: **Settings** menu > **Define Current Document as 'Master Document'**
 4. Open the documents in the `2_Contents` folder and start writing. [`Template_Documentation.pdf`](./Template_Documentation.pdf) introduces in detail the structure and settings of the template, as well as the necessary LaTeX commands to get started
-5. To compile a PDF document, you can also use the `make.bat` if you are using MS Windows on your PC.
+5. To compile a PDF document, you can also use the `make.bat` if you are using MiKTeX on MS Windows.
 I don't use Linux so there is no `makefile`.

 ## Disclaimer